This is a spicy, but not hot Firecracker Chili and it’s the perfect chilly night meal! Firecracker chili is a big family favorite!

 Next add your fresh parsley.
 Don’t have fresh, don’t worry just toss in a small handful of dried.

-These next few items are optional, but they sure do add some great nutrition and fiber to your chili!
+These next few items are optional, but they sure do add some great nutrition and fiber to your chili and hide them from your picky eaters!
 The great part is you won’t even see or taste them as it cooks into the chili.

 We’ll start with zucchini, I grated one medium sized zucchini.